-Eligibility The candidate must meet UNBC admission and full-time attendance requirements.
-The candidate will have demonstrated achievement at a high school science fair in northern BC (as defined by the UNBC Act).
+Eligibility The candidate must meet UNBC admission and fulltime attendance requirements.
+The candidate will have demonstrated achievement at a high school science fair in northern BC.

 Application Instructions Applicants must fill out a nomination form that is available at northern BC secondary school counselling offices and at the Financial Aid office at UNBC.
 Two letters of recommendation, one from the student's school official and one from another source must accompany the nomination.
 Recommendations will attest to the fact that the student has achieved high ranking in northern BC secondary school science fairs.